gbiggs/rtshell/README.txt

     $ python setup.py install

  c.
-In Linux/OSX, source the rtcwd alias.
-The best way to do this is to copy
-    the function definition from the file 'rtcwd' into your .bashrc file.
-    On Windows, use the rtcwd.bat file.

- d.
 If necessary, set environment variables.
 These should be set by default,
     but if not you will need to set them yourself.
 On Windows, you will need to ensure that your Python site-packages directory is in the PYTHONPATH variable and the Python scripts directory is in the PATH variable.